Our 10-Day Japan Spring Itinerary: Nagoya, Kyoto, Osaka & Tokyo

 Akihabara

-Akihabara wasn’t part of our plans, but we thought, why not visit this renowned “Electric Town” of Japan?
+Akihabara wasn’t part of our plan, but we thought, why not visit this renowned “Electric Town” of Japan?
 The inner kid in us was delighted to see the many anime collectables, arcade games, gadgets, and electronics.
 It truly is an anime lover’s paradise!

 Kawasaki